How long have you worked at BMT?

 I think I am particularly happy when I manage to successfully put the right people in the right positions and support employees to grow within their role.
-HR is the bridge between the employer and employees.
+The people team is the bridge between the employer and employees.
 When I see a good employee engagement score, I know that I have done something right for both the business and the employees, and that to me is what I find meaningful.

 How would you describe our culture?

 Family oriented yet at the same time focused on achieving business goals.
 At BMT we have employees who are so successful and knowledgeable, though at the same time remain family focused.
 With employee wellbeing being one of the key pillars of the business culture, I find it not surprising that we have several long service award winners who has been with the organisation for more than 20 to 30 years.

 What excites you about your future at BMT

 The opportunity to continue doing what I enjoy, growing and developing in my role and yet at the same time being able to be a present for my family.

 Bas Dijk joins BMT Netherlands B.V. as Marine Surveyor.
 Bas is stationed in BMT’s new Rotterdam office on the Rivium Business park, Capelle a/d IJssel.

 As a volunteer and coordinator for the Zeeland region of the Vaarkracht Foundation, Ad de Klerk, Marine Surveyor at BMT in the Netherlands has, for years, been committed to enabling cancer patients and their relatives to escape reality and gain new energy.

 With the opportunity to travel to many and diverse locations: countries, ports, deep sea or inland vessels, on the ocean or riverside, the role of a marine surveyor is varied, dynamic, challenging and fascinating.

 I have been with BMT for 30 years, having first joined in April 1991, working in a project management admin role in the Research Directorate in Teddington.